NB tasks 1 and 2 please submit electronic versions as well by the end of the course (email to email@example.com)

 - Are we justified in drawing a correspondence between atonality in music and abstraction in the visual arts?

 - What might be the counterpart of dissonance in the visual arts?

-- In order to understand Schoenberg’s ‘emancipation of dissonance’ we survey the evolution of consonance and dissonance throughout musical history, and relate this to the evidence of the harmonic series.
+- In order to understand Schoenberg’s ‘emancipation of dissonance’ consider the evolution of consonance and dissonance throughout musical history, and relate this to the evidence of the harmonic series.

-- We demonstrate how the atonal music of Schoenberg and his pupils avoids the consonances of tonal music (octaves, fifths and thirds) and we analyse Webern’s Symphony, Concerto and Variations in order to demonstrate his approach towards serial technique.
+- How does the atonal music of Schoenberg and his pupils avoid the consonances of tonal music (octaves, fifths and thirds)?
+Analyse Webern’s Symphony, Concerto and Variations in order to demonstrate his approach towards serial technique.

 Serialism: Webern Symphonie Op.21 (1928)

 We learn about Schoenberg’s discovery of serial technique as a means of composing atonal music and unifying the content of a musical work.
 We learn how Schoenberg’s pupils Webern and Berg each adapted serial technique to suit their own compositional purpose, and analyse Webern’s Symphonie Op.21.
 Students learn how to listen to atonal music.
 They uncover the serial construction of Webern’s Symphonie Op.21 and consider this as a model for their own serial composition.